letsencrypt/acme-spec/draft-barnes-acme.md

 provide strong assurances of the types noted above.
-In designing and deploying contact-based recovery schemes, ACME servers operators will need to find an appropriate balance between using contact channels that can reach many clients and using contact-based recovery schemes that acheive an appropriate level of risk using those contact channels.
+In designing and deploying contact-based recovery schemes, ACME servers operators will need to find an appropriate balance between using contact channels that can reach many clients and using contact-based recovery schemes that achieve an appropriate level of risk using those contact channels.

 ## Denial-of-Service Considerations